-Research and development expenses consist of costs associated with our research activities, including compensation and benefits for full-time research and development employees, an allocation of facilities expenses, overhead expenses, payments to universities under our license agreements and other outside expenses.
+Research and development expenses consist of costs associated with our research activities, including compensation and benefits for full-time research and development employees, an allocation of facilities expenses, overhead expenses and certain outside expenses.
 Our research and development expenses include:

-- employee-related expenses, including salaries, related benefits, travel and stock-based compensation; - expenses incurred for the preclinical and clinical development of our product candidates and under agreements with contract research organizations, or CROs, including costs of manufacturing product candidates prior to the determination that FDA approval of a drug candidate is probable and before the future economic benefit from the sale of the drug is expected to be realized; - facilities, depreciation and other expenses, which include direct and allocated expenses for rent and maintenance of facilities and supplies; and - payments made under our third-party licensing agreements, including the annual minimum royalty and reimbursable expenses for defense of agreed upon patents under a license agreement with Johns Hopkins University, or JHU.
+- employee-related expenses, including salaries, related benefits, travel and stock-based compensation; - expenses incurred for the preclinical and clinical development of our product candidates and under agreements with contract research organizations, or CROs, including costs of manufacturing product candidates prior to the determination that FDA approval of a drug candidate is probable and before the future economic benefit of the drug is expected to be realized; and - facilities, depreciation and other expenses, which include direct and allocated expenses for rent and maintenance of facilities and supplies.

 We expense research and development costs as they are incurred.
-Prior to regulatory approval, we expense costs relating to the production of inventory for our product candidates, as research and development expenses within our condensed consolidated statements of operations and comprehensive loss in the period incurred, unless we believe regulatory approval and subsequent commercialization of the product candidate is probable and we expect the future economic benefit from sales of the drug to be realized.
+We expense costs relating to the production of inventory for our product candidates, as research and development expenses within our condensed consolidated statements of operations and comprehensive loss in the period incurred, unless we believe regulatory approval and subsequent commercialization of the product candidate is probable and we expect the future economic benefit from sales of the drug to be realized.
 Research and development costs that are paid in advance of performance are capitalized as a prepaid expense until incurred.
 We track outsourced development costs by development program but do not allocate personnel costs, payments made under our license agreements or other costs to specific product candidates or development programs.
 These costs are included in Employee-related costs and Other research and development costs in the line items in the tables under "Results of Operations".

-We expect that our total research and development costs in 2020 will decrease as compared to the year ended December 31, 2019 as a result of the completion of our Phase 3 clinical trial of EYSUVIS, which we refer to as STRIDE 3 (STRIDE- Short Term Relief In Dry Eye), and as a result of the capitalization of EYSUVIS manufacturing costs to inventory beginning in the third quarter of 2020.
-We expect that research and development costs will increase if and as we continue to advance our product candidates and conduct preclinical studies and clinical trials.
+We expect that our total research and development costs will decrease in 2021 as compared to the year ended December 31, 2020 as a result of the completion of our Phase 3 clinical trial of EYSUVIS, which we refer to as STRIDE 3 (STRIDE- Short Term Relief In Dry Eye), and as a result of the capitalization of EYSUVIS manufacturing costs as inventory beginning in the third quarter of 2020.
+We expect that research and development costs will increase if and as we continue to advance our preclinical development programs, identify product candidates and conduct preclinical studies and clinical trials.
 The process of conducting preclinical studies and clinical trials necessary to obtain regulatory approval is costly and time-consuming.
 We may never succeed in obtaining marketing approval for any of our product candidates.
 The probability of success for each product candidate may be affected by numerous factors, including preclinical data, clinical data, competition, manufacturing capability and commercial viability.
 With respect to the ongoing COVID-19 pandemic, we may incur reduced research and development costs resulting from any limitations that may be placed on our laboratory facilities that support our early-stage research.
 However, we are unable to predict the specific amount of this impact, nor are we able to predict the additional costs, if any, associated with personnel safely resuming their full activities.